ssmubc/Empathetic-Communication/docs/deploymentGuide.md

     --profile <YOUR-PROFILE-NAME>
 ```

-#### CDK Deployment in a Pre-existing VPC
+#### Step 3a: CDK Deployment with an Existing VPC

-The following set of instructions are only if you want to deploy this application in a **hybrid cloud environment**.
+The following set of instructions are only if you want to deploy this application with an **existing VPC**.
 If you do not want to do this you can skip this section.

-In order to deploy in a hybrid cloud environment, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.
+In order to deploy, you will need to have access to the **aws-controltower-VPC** and the name of your **AWSControlTowerStackSet**.

 #### Step-by-Step Instructions